Have We Reached Peak Oil? (Updated 2023)

 In more recent times, rather than supply, peak oil has referred to oil demand entering a phase of terminal decline.
 According to this demand-side peak oil theory, an irreversible decline in oil demand could be spurred on and accelerated by more cost-effective alternative energy sources.

-In today’s world, 68 percent of oil demand is attributed to the transport of goods and people, whether by land, air or sea.
-Another 26 percent of oil demand originates from industrial uses, such as lubricants, plastics and solvents.
-About 5 percent is used for residential heating, while the remainder (less than 1 percent) is used in electricity generation.
+In today’s world, 67 percent of oil demand is attributed to the transport of goods and people, whether by land, air or sea.
+Another 27 percent originates from industrial uses, such as lubricants, plastics and solvents.
+About 5 percent is used for residential and commercial heating, while the remainder (less than 1 percent) is used in electricity generation.

 The current calls for peak oil rest on advancements in alternative energy technologies that have the ability to replace oil as the resource of choice for transportation.

-One assertion that peak oil advocates make is that the COVID-19 pandemic will have a lasting impact on consumer choices — including less commuting and business travel — which will keep oil demand levels down below those experienced pre-pandemic.
+One assertion that peak oil advocates make is that the COVID-19 pandemic will have a lasting impact on consumer choices — including less commuting and business travel.
 Those calling for peak oil also point to growing concern and action in the fight against climate change; dubbed the “green revolution,” this could include a shift away from fossil fuels to renewable energy sources and electric vehicles (EVs).

 Rising consumer support, corporate and government investment in clean energy infrastructure projects, as well as advancements in large-scale energy storage and EV battery technology have been put forward as clear signs that this transition is increasingly possible.

-According to the Wall Street Journal, Robert McNally, a former advisor to George W. Bush and current chairman of Rapidan Energy Group, has pointed out that several western governments are poised to leverage the pandemic “as an opportunity to rethink energy policy.”
+According to the Wall Street Journal, Robert McNally, a former advisor to George W. Bush and current chairman of Rapidan Energy Group, pointed out in 2020 that several western governments were poised to leverage the pandemic “as an opportunity to rethink energy policy.”

-To capitalize on this policy transformation, energy giants Shell and BP are now investing in renewable energy technologies.
-Energy and Technology states that Shell is building a 10 megawatt electrolyzer at a refinery site in Germany.
-The largest of its kind, this system will produce hydrogen using electrical energy generated from renewable sources with no carbon emissions.
+To capitalize on this policy transformation, energy giants Shell and BP began investing in renewable energy technologies.
+CNBC reported that Shell built a 10 megawatt hydrogen electrolyzer at a refinery site in Germany.
+The largest of its kind, this system produces hydrogen using electrical energy generated from renewable sources with no carbon emissions.
+The company is planning to build another such plant in the Netherlands, slated to begin operations in 2025, to become “Europe’s largest renewable hydrogen plant."

-For its part, BP Chief Executive Bernard Looney has said the company will increase its investment in renewables to up to US$5 billion a year by 2030.
-More telling is his statement in a fall 2020 report that BP will “not enter any new countries for oil and gas exploration.”
+For his part, BP Chief Executive Bernard Looney said at the time that the company planned to increase its investment in renewables to as much as US$5 billion a year by 2030.
+Most telling is his statement in a fall 2020 report that BP will “not enter any new countries for oil and gas exploration.”
+BP even claimed that it had plans to keep its oil and gas production levels "broadly flat through 2030."

 Is peak oil fact or fiction?